petedavisdev/petedavis.dev/_posts/vuepress-layouts.md

   - Tutorial
 permalink: /:slug
 ---
+In VuePress themes, layouts are used to

-I'm currently designing a VuePress theme which will have a bunch of different layouts for different types of page, like so:
+When you design a I'm currently designing a VuePress theme which will have a bunch of different layouts for different types of page, like so:

 - 404.vue
 - Collection.vue